iluvatyr/docker-supertuxkart/Create-Database.md

     <sql-management value="true" />
  ```
 4) Change the table name for records table to "v1_server_config_results" (or something else if you named it differently) so that it looks like below
+   The naming structure of the records table is "v1_servername_results"  (servername = server_config if server_config.xml is your servers config.)

     ```
     <!-- When non-empty, server is telling whether a player has beaten a server record, records are taken from the table specified in this field.
 So it can be the results table for this server or for all servers hosted on the machine. -->